Rattlesnake Island

 Source

-Photograph 1 (1947): The Fort Matanzas Stabilization Team.
+Map 1 (March 1979): The Fort Matanzas Stabilization Team.
 “Historic Structure Report for Fort Matanzas National Monument, St. Johns County, Florida.”
-Denver, CO: Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.
+Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.

-Map 1 (March 1979): The Fort Matanzas Stabilization Team.
+Map 2 (June 1979): The Fort Matanzas Stabilization Team.
 “Historic Structure Report for Fort Matanzas National Monument, St. Johns County, Florida.”
-Denver, CO: Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.
+Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.

-Photograph 2 (1980): The Fort Matanzas Stabilization Team.
+Photograph 3 (1980): The Fort Matanzas Stabilization Team.
 “Historic Structure Report for Fort Matanzas National Monument, St. Johns County, Florida.”
-Denver, CO: Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.
+Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.

 The following books, articles, and/or websites were used to find information about this location: